hrodrig/freqhub/README.md

 This project is licensed under the **GNU General Public License v3.0** - see the [LICENSE](LICENSE) file for details.

+**Copyright (C) 2025 FreqHub Contributors**

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## 🙏 Acknowledgments

 - [Freqtrade](https://github.com/freqtrade/freqtrade) - The amazing trading bot this project is built for